LaupWing/TodoApp/docs/README.md

     * Object oriented Php
     * Php Laravel (not guarenteed)

 Of course are there more options to write a web app within a certain framework or language.
+As you can see above I will also try to cover as much ground as possible.

+## Todo App itself